Trump Mixes Up 'Consequential' With 'Consensual' In Gloating Tweet

 Just a day after he declared himself a “very stable genius” and “like, really smart,” President Donald Trump mixed up the word “consequential” with “consensual” in an embarrassing tweet.

 The screwup appeared in a Sunday night tweet in which Trump praised a supportive column in the New York Post.
-Writer Michael Goodwin lauded Trump’s “enormous consequential presidency,” but Trump referred to it in his tweet as an “enormous consensual presidency.”
+Writer Michael Goodwin lauded Trump’s “enormously consequential presidency,” but Trump referred to it in his tweet as an “enormously consensual presidency.”

 When Trump asked readers to check out the entire piece, he also mistakenly posted Goodwin’s email address instead of a link to the column.
 In addition, he used an ellipsis in his tweet to conveniently skip over Goodwin’s remark about his “own frustration” over Trump’s “missteps.”